Estimated read time: 5 minutes, 47 seconds

-Knowledge Base — An outsourced ecommerce solution team spends their days on one thing and one thing only: ecommerce solutions.
-Compare that to your in-house team, who all too often are squeezing your ecommerce solution issues in between product development and other pressing issues.
+An extensive knowledge base — An outsourced ecommerce solution team spends their days on one thing and one thing only: ecommerce.
+Compare that to your in-house team, who all too often are squeezing your ecommerce solution issues in between product development and business management.
 A reputable outsourced ecommerce solution team will have the know-how to take your organization to the next level.
-They could even help you go global.
+They could even help you scale your operations globally too!

-Finding a Trustworthy Agency — How can you be sure that the outsourced ecommerce solution will do what they promise they’ll do?
-It’s important that you carefully assess any agency prior to signing on with them.
+Finding the right partner — How can you be sure that the outsourced ecommerce solution will do what they promise they’ll do?
+It’s important that you carefully assess any agency or solution prior to signing on with them.
 You’ll want to be sure that your new partner has the skills and technical capabilities to support your business needs and keep up with the latest ecommerce trends.

-Expense — It’s very possible to overspend using an outsourced ecommerce solution.
-However, if you share your concerns with your agency from the start of your relationship, and judiciously choose where and how you want their assistance, it’s possible to get the help you need at a price that is more in-line with your budget.
+Budget constraints — It’s not uncommon for companies to overspend on an outside ecommerce solution.
+However, if you’re proactive about sharing your concerns with your agency from the start of your relationship, and judiciously choose where and how you want their assistance, it’s possible to get the help you need at a price that is more in-line with your budget.

-You’re Not Their Only Customer — Unfortunately, if the ecommerce solution is really great, it’s unlikely that you’re the only company they’re servicing.
-If you have a small issue or a question, it might take time for them to get to it.
+You’re not their only customer — Unfortunately, if the ecommerce solution is really great, it’s unlikely that you’re the only company they’re servicing.
+If you have a small issue or a question, understand that it may take some time for these requests to be handled.
 Again, it’s important to check out the agency’s customer service record.
 Determine how committed they are to aiding you quickly and efficiently before you sign on with them.